 Do you like traveling and taking pictures?
 Read my tips on how to take better pictures while hitting the road.

 Those who have been following my blog for some time know that before becoming a Travel Blogger I was a Travel Photographer.
 This is actually one of the main differences between me and other Travel Bloggers.
 I first started my website mainly as a portfolio website for my pictures and only after a few years, I started writing about my trips.
 I think it’s now time for me to write my guide on How to take better Travel Photos.

 This post won’t be too technical but I will show you practical examples.
-If you want to go a step forward don’t miss this article where I explain how you can sell your pictures and stock-footage.
+If you want to go a step forward don’t miss this article where I explain how you can sell your pictures and stock footage and maybe become one day a digital nomad.

 You don’t need to spend thousands of dollars on the latest camera or lens but you do need to practice what you learn and try to make the best use of the gear you have.
 Remember: Photography has little to do with equipment but everything to do with the photographer.

 Here are some tips on how to take better Travel Pictures: